We accept electronic payments

 Being Present

-ACT promotes ongoing non-judgemental contact with psychological and environmental events as they occur.
-The goal is to have clients experience the world more directly so that their behavior is more flexible and thus their actions more consistent with the values that they hold.
-This is accomplished by allowing workability to exert more control over behavior; and by using language more as a tool to note and describe events, not simply to predict and judge them.
+ACT promotes ongoing non-judgmental contact with psychological and environmental events as they occur.
+The goal is to help clients experience the world more directly so that their behavior becomes more flexible and more consistent with their values.

 Self as Context